Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Add BubblesService::updateCustomDataForBubble Update the customData of the bubble
 -   Add BubblesService::deleteCustomDataForBubble Delete the customData of the bubble
 -   Add BubblesService::updateDescriptionForBubble Update the description of the bubble. (it is the topic on server side, and result event)
--   Add BubblesService::openConversationForBubble Open a conversation to a bubble
+-   Add BubblesService::openConversationForBubble Open a conversation to a bubble.
+-   Add `rainbow_onmediapropose` event raised when a WEBRTC `propose` event is received for a media.
+It allows to know an incommingcall is arriving.
+-   Add in Bubble the property `owner`, boolean saying the connected user is the owner or not of the Bubble.
+-   Add in Bubble the property `ownerContact`, Contact object which is the owner of the Bubble.
+-   Add event `rainbow_onbubbleprivilegechanged` raised when a privilege is changed on a Bubble.
+-   Add in Bubble the fields `members` and `organizers`.
+-   Add the documentation for the CallLogService.

 ### SDK for Node.JS 1.64 - November 2019